leahloading/leahloading/README.md

 ## *`hello,`*

-⚡ I'm a Software Engineer, based in London with an **interest in UI design and development**.
+⚡ I'm a software engineer, based in London with an **interest in UI design and development**.

 I want to build (and ship) *performant, accessible features* that meet user needs and **improve user experience**.
 I love to learn from others, share knowledge and feel better in environments that support me in owning my work.